On this page

 The Early Pregnancy Assessment unit provides an urgent care service for complications associated with early pregnancy including the diagnosis and management of miscarriage, ectopic pregnancies and other common early pregnancy related problems.
 The team consists of specially trained clinical nurse specialists, a sonographer, and appropriate medical staff on call.
 The unit is open from Monday to Friday 8am-4pm and Saturdays 8am-2pm.
 The unit is based alongside our emergency gynaecology assessment unit should you require admission or ongoing further management.

-We are split over two female Gynaecology/Gynaecology-oncology wards with a team of specially trained nurses who will endeavour to provide the best quality care for you following your gynaecology surgery and procedures.
+We have one Gynaecology/Gynaecology-oncology ward with a team of specially trained nurses who will endeavour to provide the best quality care for you following your gynaecology surgery and procedures.
 We work closely with our gynaecology/surgical team and have planned daily ward rounds to assess and manage your care on a daily basis.
 You may also have involvement from other teams on an individual needs basis, i.e. physiotherapists, pain management team, nutritional team.
 Our aim is to support you to recover from your surgery in a relaxed friendly, clean environment.
 We also appreciate patient feedback and endeavour to continue to learn from patient experiences.

 Colposcopy is part of the NHS Cervical-Screening programme and is a procedure where the lining of the cervix is examined to check the cells for abnormalities.